charlesponti/pfnp/notes/Introduction.md

 	* Angular
 	* Backbone
 	* etc.

 * **Libraries**
 	* jQuery
 	* YUI
 	* etc.

-### Back-End:

-#### Databases
+## Back-End Development

+The backend is everything that happens before it gets to your browser.
+If you’re booking a flight, that’s where prices are checked, itineraries are booked, and credit cards are charged.
+A backend can be very simple or very complicated.

+A typical setup for a backend is a web server, an application and a database.
+The web server delivers a note to the application that you’d like to see all of the flights to Chicago.
+The application looks up the flights in the database, puts together a web page that lists them, and sends that web page back to your computer through the web server.
+That’s all the backend.
+Once your computer gets a hold of it, it’s the frontend.

+For technologies used in the backend, anything goes.
+If a database stores your name or flight info, it might be MySQL, MongoDB, PostgreSQL, or many others.
+Web pages could be put together with Python, Ruby on Rails, or PHP.
+The web server that sends those pages over to your computer might be Apache, Nginx, or IIS.
+The list goes on and on!

+* **Languages**
+	* Ruby
+	* Python
+	* PHP
+	* etc.

+* **Frameworks**
+	* Ruby on Rails
+	* Django
+	* etc.

+* **Databases**
-An organized collection of information.
+	* An organized collection of information.

-##### Types of Databases
-* **Relational**
+	* **Types**

-	* These databases that have a collection of tables of data items, all of which is formally described and organized according to the relational model.
+		* **Relational** These databases that have a collection of tables of data items, all of which is formally described and organized according to the relational model.
 Data in a single table represents a relation, from which the name of the database type comes.
 In typical solutions, tables may have additionally defined relationships with each other.
 Two of the most popular relational databases are MySQL and PostgreSQL.

-* **NoSQL**
-	* A NoSQL database provides a mechanism for storage and retrieval of data that employs less constrained consistency models than traditional relational databases.
+		* **NoSQL** A NoSQL database provides a mechanism for storage and retrieval of data that employs less constrained consistency models than traditional relational databases.
 Motivations for this approach include simplicity of design, horizontal scaling and finer control over availability.
 NoSQL databases are often highly optimized key–value stores intended for simple retrieval and appending operations, with the goal being significant performance benefits in terms of latency and throughput.
 NoSQL databases are finding significant and growing industry use in big data and real-time web applications.
 NoSQL systems are also referred to as "Not only SQL" to emphasize that they may in fact allow SQL-like query languages to be used.
 The most popular relational databases are MongoDB.

 ## APIs (Application Programming Interfaces)

-* In addition to accessing databases or computer hardware, such as hard disk drives or video cards, an API can be used to ease the work of programming graphical user interface components.
+In addition to accessing databases or computer hardware, such as hard disk drives or video cards, an API can be used to ease the work of programming graphical user interface components.
 In practice, many times an API comes in the form of a library that includes specifications for routines, data structures, object classes, and variables.
 In some other cases, notably for SOAP and REST services, an API comes as just a specification of remote calls exposed to the API consumers

 ## Version Control
 Handles the management of changes to documents.
 It allows developers to manage multiple versions of the same codebase, which comes in handy when bugs get accidently introduced and the application needs to be reverted to a previous working state.

+* **What Does Version Control Help Developers Do?**
-* Keep track of the version of code
+	* Keeps track of the version of code
-* Collaborate with others
+	* Helps developers collaborate with each other
-* Keep track of who contributed
+	* Keeps track of who contributed
-* Open-socurce (release it to the world for free!)
+	* Open-source (release code to the world for free!)
 	* **Popular Tools**
 		* GitHub
 		* BitBucket
 	* **Version Control Systems:**
 		* Git
 		* Bazaar
 		* Subversion
 		* Mercurial

 ## Tools